 Heat can incur even more damage to your hair, stripping it of hydration and leaving it dry and straw-like in texture.

-So before styling your hair with hot tools or going out under the sun, make sure to spray a high-quality heat protectant spray with SPF all over your hair.
+So before styling your hair with hot tools or going out under the sun, make sure to spray a high-quality heat protectant with SPF all over your hair.